Top 10 Best Sites

 Browse Free: View Photos Now

 |User Base||Gender Ratio||Popularity (Visits/Mo.)||

 |4.1 Million*||View Profiles FREE|

-eHarmony has more than 33 million users from all over the world.
+As one of the major dating sites, eharmony has more than 33 million users from all over the world.
 These are people of various religions as well as ages, races, educational backgrounds, and appearances.
 The site sees more than 4.1 million monthly visitors who come from all walks of life.
 What they have in common, though, is they’re all looking for a serious commitment.

 Neil also has a Master of Divinity degree from Princeton Theological Seminary and is a former dean and psychologist at the Graduate School of Psychology at Fuller Theological Seminary.

-During the early years of eHarmony, Neil was close with James Dobson, Founder of Focus on the Family, an American Christian conservative organization that promotes views such as abstinence-only sex ed, creationism, school prayer, and traditional gender roles.
-This is another reason people often think eHarmony is a religious dating site.
+During the early years of eharmony, Neil was close with James Dobson, Founder of Focus on the Family, an American Christian conservative organization that promotes views such as abstinence-only sex ed, creationism, school prayer, and traditional gender roles.
+This is another reason people often think eharmony is a religious dating site.

 However, Neil eventually cut ties with the evangelical Christian author and psychologist, possibly in the hopes of appealing to a wider audience.

 Another reason eharmony is viewed as religious is the fact that gay men and lesbian women couldn’t sign up for the site for many years.
 Until recently, if you identified yourself as a woman, you’d be automatically given men as your preferred gender, and vice versa.
 As a result, eharmony has faced many lawsuits that stated gay and lesbian singles were being discriminated against.

 “We’ve suffered from the contentiousness of that topic,” Neil told CNN.
 “We didn’t want to pretend to be experts on gay and lesbian couples.
 We’re not anti-gay at all… it’s a different match.”